Charleston Naval Shipyard: Military and industrial use

 With the closure of the Naval Base and Charleston Naval Shipyard in 1996, Detyens, Inc. signed a long-term lease.
 With three dry docks, one floating dock, and six piers, Detyens Shipyards, Inc. is the largest commercial facility on the East Coast.
 Projects include military, commercial, and cruise ships.

-In supporting Joint Base Charleston, 231 acre of the former Charleston Naval Base/Naval Shipyard facility have been transformed into a multiuse Federal complex, with 17 Government and Military tenants, as well as homeport for six RO-RO Military Sealift Command ships, three Coast Guard National Security Cutters, two NOAA research ships, the United States Coast Guard Maritime Law Enforcement Academy, and the Federal Law Enforcement Training Center FLETC-Charleston.
+In supporting Joint Base Charleston, 231 acre of the former Charleston Naval Base/Naval Shipyard facility have been transformed into a multiuse Federal complex, with 17 Government and Military tenants, as well as homeport for six RO-RO Military Sealift Command ships, four Coast Guard National Security Cutters, two NOAA research ships, the United States Coast Guard Maritime Law Enforcement Academy, and the Federal Law Enforcement Training Center FLETC-Charleston.

 Lastly, a 350-acre section of the former base was planned to be a sustainable, mixed-use urban hub for the city of North Charleston to be called The Navy Yard at Noisette, starting in 2005.
 However, in 2010, the developer, the Noisette company, went into foreclosure and Palmetto Railways, part of the S.C.
 Department of Commerce purchased over 200-acres of the property.
 In 2013, Palmetto Railways purchased the remaining part of The Navy Yard.
 The plan is to run freight trains through the north end of the former base to serve a new container port, Navy Base Intermodal Container Transfer Facility, that is under construction at the south end of the former base.

 In February 2020, Coast Guard Admiral Karl Schultz announced that the shipyard would be included in a planned "super base."
 The plan would consolidate Coast Guard assets to the North Charleston region and occur within five years.
+Construction began in 2024.